santos-ag/santos-ag/README.md

 As CTO, I work on the architecture and development of systems focused on efficient edge inference and industrial time-series forecasting.

-### Edge AI: AI Development for a Multiplierless NPU on RISC-V
+### Ternary Edge: AI Development for a Multiplierless NPU on RISC-V

 Responsible for the AI side of a hardware accelerator project focused on edge AI inference.

+### Tars-ML:

+Machine Learning library built in C++ without external libraries

 ### Interests: